-A home-grown sports bar is looking to expand a local love for fried pickles and mixed drinks—and it wants to do so through franchising.
+A home-grown sports bar restaurant is looking to expand a local love for fried pickles and mixed drinks—and it wants to do so through franchising.

 Like most restaurants in the sports-bar genre, Stacked Pickle boasts its share of widescreen televisions, neon beer signs and heaping plates of nachos.